e-CODEX/workflows/README.md

 | `java-version`           | Java version to use for the analysis.
 Must be 17 or higher      | Yes      | 21      |
 | `build-tool`             | Build tool to use for the analysis.
 Must be 'maven' or 'gradle' | Yes      | 'maven' |

+>Note: Building with Gradle requires the use of the Gradle wrapper.

 It also requires the following secret:

 | Name          | Description      | Required |